shaheen102/AntiHunter/README.md

 ### Quick Flasher Option
 - If you choose not to build from source, precompiled bins are available in the `Dist` folder
+- For Linux & macOS
-- Plug in your esp32s3 device and then download & flash with the following command.
-Choose Mesh/Standard from given options:
+- Plug in your esp32s3 device, download & flash:
 ```bash
 curl -fsSL -o flashAntihunter.sh https://raw.githubusercontent.com/lukeswitz/AntiHunter/refs/heads/main/Dist/flashAntihunter.sh && chmod +x flashAntihunter.sh && ./flashAntihunter.sh
 ```